SMAC-Group/course_intro_statistics/slides/chapter4_05.md

  ```

 ---
-We would like to transform the data such that we obtain a dataframe with one line for each country, with each column corresponding to a year, where the element of the dataframe are the values of life expectancy.
-You can pivot the `gapminder` object to obtain the corresponding dataframe with:
+We would like to transform the data such that the resulting dataframe has one line for each country, with each column corresponding to a year, where the elements of the dataframe are the values of life expectancy.
+You can pivot the `gapminder` object to obtain the corresponding dataframe as follows:

 ```r
 library(tidyr)